Kitware/ParaView/Documentation/release/dev/fix-symmetric-extract-animation.md

 `vtkSMFileListDomain`, `vtkSMFrameStrideQueryDomain` or `vtkSMAnimationFrameWindowDomain`, which are domains used by `vtkSMSaveAnimationExtractsProxy`, and allows using default values from those domains in symmetric mode.
 This is acceptable because those domains are guaranteed to return the same default values across all processes, because the information provided by those domains is guaranteed to be the same across all processes at the reader level.
+Finally, thanks to this fix, the SaveAnimation test can be enabled for symmetric mode.